CONCERTS IN THE COURTYARD

 Nightshade Navarro serves as a distinguished band leader renowned for orchestrating some of the most vibrant jazz ensembles in San Diego.
 As an artist, Nightshade infuses every note with a deep reverence for history and culture, spanning from the roots of Traditional Black American music to the contemporary sounds of modern jazz.
 With a commitment to excellence, Nightshade and his bands pay homage to the pioneers of jazz while also forging pathways for future musical styles.

-Piano Bass Jazz Duets by the Grinnells
+Jazz Duos by the Grinnells

 Justin & Melonie Grinnell